-Both the above statements have been audited.
+The above statement has been audited.

 Fees and charges

 During the year, the PWLB's borrowers paid a fee for each new loan issued to them.
 These fees were paid to the DMO and accounted for within the DMO's overall budget, therefore forming part of the DMO's accounts, as described on page 11.
 The PWLB itself recognised no fees or charges.